How to Renew Car Registration in North Carolina

 Applying for a North Carolina car registration renewal is an action you must take once per year before your vehicle’s license plates expire.
 As part of the state’s Tag and Tax Together program, you must renew your vehicle’s license plates and pay vehicle property taxes at the same time.

 To complete the DMV registration renewal process before your vehicle’s license plates will expire, you can choose between one of three available methods: online, in person and by mail.
-As a reminder to apply for a tag renewal each year, the NCDMV will send you a renewal notice about 60 days before your license plates are scheduled to expire.
+As a reminder to apply for a tag renewal each year, the NCDMV will typically send you a renewal notice about 60 days before your license plates are scheduled to expire.

 It will include specific information about the steps you must take to renew your registration credentials, as well as a list of the fees you must pay.
 To learn more about how to renew your license plates, review the sections below.